fonske/clack-reader/README.md

 # clack-reader
 Printed circuit board to read out a Clack WS1CK watersoftener with ultrasonic sensor

-See README directory
+See README directory for more information on how to set this up.

-(in Dutch, sorry)
+## Contact

-Contact me: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with ESP32 (mh-et-live) with ultrasonic sensor (DFrobot)
+Contact me: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with a ESP32 (mh-et-live) and ultrasonic sensor (DFrobot)